razem-io/plingding/README.md

 # PlingDing

-This is a Rust application that sends push notifications via pushover.net.
+This is a Rust application that sends push notifications via multiple providers, including Pushover and ntfy.
 It can be used from the command line to send messages with optional priority and image attachments.

 ## Prerequisites

 1. Rust and Cargo installed on your system (for building from source)
-2. A Pushover account with an API token and user key
+2. Accounts with supported push notification services (e.g., Pushover, ntfy)

 ## Setup